atmargi12/double_descent/_posts/2023-11-08-double_descent.md

     L2-Boost Overparameterization
 </div>

 The behavior of the loss once we add more models agrees with general intuition regarding ensembling, but the appearance of double descent as we increase the total number of parameters is still quite interesting to see.
-L2-Boost is a relatively inexpensive model and ensembling a large number of trees is still quite fast, suggesting that overparametrization would be the way to go in this case.
+L2-Boost is a relatively inexpensive model and ensembling a large number of trees is still quite fast, suggesting that overparametrization could be the way to go in this case.

 ### Random Forest